castrolabs/ruby-eupago/README.md

 I am open to contributions!
 But with limited time, I cannot promise to respond to every issue or pull request.
 However, I will do my best to review and merge contributions that align with the project's goals.

-I'm open to send this SDK to the official EuPago team if they are interested in maintaining it.

 If you have some questions about the structure of the project, i am following the [ruby-auth0](https://github.com/auth0/ruby-auth0) structure.
 They have a great SDK and a well defined structure.